HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/index.md

 {: .panel-heading}
 <div class="panel-body">

-Domino REST API (DRAPI) Databases can be left open for REST APIs secured only by user authentication via a JWT token.
-Alternatively it can be secured only for server-to-server access by approved DRAPI Applications, in which case all requests not only user authentication via a JWT token but also an application key and secret.
+Domino REST API Databases can be left open for REST APIs secured only by user authentication via a JWT token.
+Alternatively it can be secured only for server-to-server access by approved Domino REST API Applications, in which case all requests not only user authentication via a JWT token but also an application key and secret.
 In this tutorial, we will only require user authentication via a JWT token.

 </div>
 </div>